 The MHUBX8 is an 8-port automatic RS485 repeater hub (non-isolated) with a master RS232/RS485 port.
 The unit can be used to expand RS485 serial communications networks by increasing the maximum distance and/or number of nodes.
 Data received by the master port is transmitted to all eight distribution ports (CHA thru CHH).
 Data received into a distribution port is transmitted out the master port, but is NOT transmitted out any other distribution port.
 Each distribution port has its own termination jumper and an RXEN (receive enable) jumper.
 Bias is fixed with 620 Ohms of pull-up and pull-down resistance to hold the data lines in a known state when the data lines are inactive.
 Each distribution port on the MHUBX8 hub will support up to 32 full-load RS485 devices.
 Additional units/nodes can be added, using 1/2(64 units) and 1/4(128 units) load devices.
-The SN75LBC184 transceiver IC, employed in the MHUBX8, is a 1/4 load device, has built-in transient protection, and is slew rate limited to 250 Kbps.
+The SP485EEP transceiver IC, employed in the MHUBX8, is a 1 load device, has built-in 22-OHM protection resistors, and is capable of communicating at speeds up to 230.4Kbps++ using the RS485 master port and 115.2Kbps using the RS232 master port.
+Speeds up to 921.6Kbps are possible using the RS485 master port with about a 25uSec turn around delay from transmit to receive mode.

-MHUBX8 units in various configurations.
+Very large networks, consisting of many nodes, and/or extended distances, can be formed by cascading MHUBX8 units in various configurations.
 In the simplest example, the hub can be connected to 8 "home run" devices or networks.
 With proper termination, at the far end of the "home run", each "home run" can be up to 4000 feet long.
 In a similar configuration, two "home runs" can be connected to each port by removing the termination jumper on that port, and providing termination at each of the two devices at the far ends of the "home runs".
 This allows 16 "home run" units/networks to be connected to the hub.
 As long as the total distance of the two "home runs" connected to one port is less then 4000 feet, and the devices connected to these do not impose more than 32 unit loads, the RS485 distance/loading specifications are not violated.
 As noted above, bias for devices connected to a distribution port on the MHUBX8 is provided by the MHUBX8.
-In either of these two simple configuration more than 1000 1/4 load units/nodes can be connected using only one MHUBX8 repeater.
+In either of these two simple configurations up to 256 1 unit loads/nodes can be connected using only one MHUBX8 repeater.